zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/cloud-databases/cloud-databases.md

-# Setup Database Management for Oracle Cloud Databases
+# Setting up Database Management for Oracle Cloud Databases

 ## Introduction

-In this lab, you will go through the steps to setup Database Management for Oracle Cloud Databases.
+In this lab, you will go through the steps to set up Database Management for Oracle Cloud Databases.

-Database Management service now also supports Oracle Databases, which are databases running on comanaged Oracle Cloud Database services, including bare metal, virtual machines, and Exadata Cloud.
+Database Management service now also supports Oracle Cloud Databases, which are Oracle Databases on the following Co-managed Oracle Database Cloud solutions:
+-	Bare Metal and Virtual Machine DB Systems
+-	Exadata Cloud Service

 ![Architecture](./images/architecture.png " ")

-Database Management features for Oracle Database service are available as part of two Management Options, which you can select when enabling Database Management.
+Database Management features for Oracle Cloud Databases are available as part of two Management Options, which you can select when enabling Database Management.

 The Full Management option includes all Database Management features for Oracle Database Enterprise Editions, including the following features.
 The Full Management option is also available for Oracle Database Standard Edition but doesn’t include Performance Hub features.